 The three.js library is made up of a large number of classes.
 Three of the most basic are THREE.Scene, THREE.Camera, and THREE.WebGLRenderer.
 (There are actually several renderer classes available.
 THREE.WebGLRenderer is by far the most common.
-It uses WebGL 2.0 if available, but can also use WebGL 1.0 if not.
-One alternative is THREE.WebGL1Renderer, with a "1" in the name, which forces the use of WebGL 1.0.)
+A renderer for WebGPU is available but is still under development.)
 A three.js program will need at least one object of each type.
-Those objects are often stored in global variables let scene, renderer, camera;
+Those objects are often stored in global variables

+'''

+let scene, renderer, camera;

+'''

 Note that almost all of the three.js classes and constants that we will use are properties of an object named THREE, and their names begin with "THREE.".
+(The name "THREE" is defined in the import statement that imports the three.js features; you can use a different name.)
 I will sometimes refer to classes without using this prefix, and it is not usually used in the three.js documentation, but the prefix must always be included in actual program code.